 Both the 6D Mark II and the M10 are recent models that feature in their makers' current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the 6D Mark II followed on from the Canon 6D.

 Review summary: Canon 6D Mark II vs Leica M10

-So what is the bottom line?
-Is the Canon 6D Mark II better than the Leica M10 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 6D Mark II or the Leica M10 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.